mjanputra/youtube-mp3-downloader/README.md

 [Live Preview](https://mjanputra.github.io/youtube-mp3-downloader/)

+- Note: You cannot use the live-preview to Download MP3 file.

 ## Features

 - **Simple User Interface:** Enter the YouTube URL and download the MP3 with a single click.